cmtCousteau/Labo_SMTP/readme.md

 **Utils.java:**
 This class contain some utilities functions, like opening a socket of sending/reading a message to/from a socket.

-At first we get a *Properties* the read the server hostname and port further.
+At first we get a *Properties* object to read the server hostname and port further.
 Next we create a list of *String* and get the list of all the victims adresses.
 After that we create a list of *Group* and split the mails list into it if it's possible(the number of group shoud match with the number of mails to have at minimum groups of 3 people).
 After that we get the list of *Message* and open the connexion to the SMTP server (TCP and telnet).